-Many neighborhood and community associations may be able to connect you with helpful resources or other renters dealing with similar issues.
+If you live in a neighborhood with an organization, they may be able to connect you with community resources or other renters dealing with similar issues.
 You can also let them know if the property owner is doing something great; sharing good ideas benefits everyone.
 To find more information about your local neighborhood organization, visit www.minneapolismn.gov/ncr, or call 311.